keystonejs/keystone/docs/pages/docs/guides/database-migration.md

 {% if $nextRelease %}
 ## Skipping dev DB push

-If you want to look after all migrations, including in dev, yourself you can run `keystone dev --skip-db-push` this will not perform the default force push in dev leaving you to perform migrations as you like.
+If you want to look after all migrations, including in dev, yourself you can run `keystone dev --no-db-push` this will not perform the default force push in dev leaving you to perform migrations as you like.

 {% hint kind="tip" %}
-Running `keystone dev --skip-db-push` will return GraphQL runtime errors if tables and/or columns that Keystone requires are not present in the database.
+Running `keystone dev --no-db-push` will return GraphQL runtime errors if tables and/or columns that Keystone requires are not present in the database.
 {% /hint %}

 ## Keystone Migrate CLI